dd32/td-gh-ex/README.txt

 == License / Bundled Licenses ==

-aVogue WordPress Theme, Copyright 2017 Zack Viljoen. aVogue is distributed under the terms of the GNU GPL.
+aVogue, WordPress Child Theme is Copyright 2017 Zack Viljoen. aVogue is distributed under the terms of the GNU GPL.

 aVogue is a child theme and as such uses the same opensource projects as its parent theme, Vogue.